BLacuesta3/Sprint-13-Project-Time-Series-Analysis/README.md

 Time series decomposition plots highlighting the data’s trend, seasonality, and residual components

 This project compares both machine learning and statistical time series models to determine which approach delivers the most accurate forecasts for operational planning.

+Libraries Used In This Project:

+* pandas

+* scikit-learn

+* seaborn

+* matplotlib

+* statsmodels

+* numpy

+* pmdarima

+* lightgbm